 What is Mobile Passport?

-The app serves as a replacement for completing a traditional, paper customs Declaration form or using the Automated Passport Control kiosk when you arrive.
-The moment you land in the United States and connect to WiFi or data, you can fire up the app and answer the regular questions; you can even make necessary declarations, such as restricted food or large purchases, within the program.
+The app serves as a replacement for completing a traditional, paper customs declaration form or using the Automated Passport Control kiosk when you arrive.
+The moment you land in the United States and connect to Wi-Fi or data, you can fire up the app and answer the regular questions; you can even make necessary declarations, such as restricted food or large purchases, within the program.

 Once you’ve indicated your arrival airport and airline, and submitted the form (the process takes about a minute), the app creates a QR code that you show to an immigration officer inside the airport.
-The officer may ask a few questions about your trip, but the process is swift because, as a Mobile Passport user, you’ll have a dedicated lane in 31 participating airports that expedites the line to complete the standard immigration and customs process.
+The CBP officer may ask a few questions about your trip, but the process is swift because, as a Mobile Passport user, you’ll have a dedicated lane in 33 participating airports that expedites the line to complete the standard immigration and customs process.

 For now, Mobile Passport feels like a well-kept secret among international travelers.
-“There’s often no one else in the Mobile Passport line when I land at SFO [in San Francisco],” says AFAR Senior SEO Manager, Jessie Beck, “Thanks to this app, I typically clear customs in five minutes or less—sometimes faster than my friends with Global Entry.”
+“There’s often no one else in the Mobile Passport line when I land at SFO [in San Francisco],” says AFAR senior SEO manager Jessie Beck.
+“Thanks to this app, I typically clear customs in five minutes or less—sometimes faster than my friends with Global Entry.”

 Mobile Passport vs. Global Entry